ovoander/Count-Dracula/README.md

 # Count Dracula

 ## About
-is a count website with the colour palette based on [Dracula Theme](https://draculatheme.com/)
+This is a count website with the colour palette based on [Dracula Theme](https://draculatheme.com/)

 ## Screenshot
 ![Imgur](https://i.imgur.com/2x2NStH.png)